7vma/Plant-Friend/README.md

 - command Buttons are then disabled

 Re-do Button
--Resets the game to the starting point
+- Resets the game to the starting point
 Refreshes WP & SP back to 100.
-- enables command buttons
+- Enables command buttons

 PLANNED FUTURE ENHANCEMENTS